 This book will also not talk about analysis or preparing data for analysis through means such as data imputation, removal of legitimate outliers, or calculating analysis specific variables.
 Written from the perspective of a data manager, the end goal of data management is to build datasets for general data sharing.
 This means we will cover practices that keep data in its most complete and true, but usable form, for any future researcher to analyze in a way that works best for them.

 This book is for anyone involved in a research study involving original data collection.
-In particular, this book focuses on quantitative, observational data collection, although I do think that many of the practices covered can also apply to qualitative data collection as well.
+In particular, this book focuses on quantitative data, typically collected from human participants, although I do think that many of the practices covered can also apply to other types of data as well.
 This book also applies to any team member, ranging from PIs, to data managers, to project staff, to students, to contractual data collectors.
 The contents of this book are useful for anyone who may have a part in planning, collecting, or organizing research study data.

 Planning and implementing new data management practices on top of planning the implementation of your entire research grant can feel overwhelming.
 However, the idea of this book is to find the practices that work for you and your team and implement them consistently.
 For some teams that may look like implementing just a few of the suggestions mentioned and for others it may involve implementing all of the suggestions.
 Improving your data management workflow is a process and it becomes easier over time as those practices become part of your normal routine.
 At some point you may even find that you enjoy working on data management processes as you start to see the benefits of their implementation!